 Strategic Environmental Assessment

-The strategic approval process involves a strategic assessment.
-During this stage, many studies have been and will continue to be completed to inform a draft Environmental Impact Statement (EIS) document and the development of the draft MASDP Program.
+The strategic approval process involves a strategic environmental assessment.
+During this stage, many studies have been and will continue to be completed to inform a draft Environmental Impact Statement (EIS) document and the development of the draft Middle Arm Precinct Program.

 Commencement of the strategic assessment is the starting point of a rigorous process to provide better environmental outcomes.
 It’s a ‘big picture’ assessment as an alternative to project-by-project assessments by each future proponent (industry).
-This is key to sustainable development, as it provides an opportunity to understand and avoid the cumulative (or combined) impacts from multiple projects over time.
+It provides an opportunity to understand and avoid the cumulative (or combined) impacts from multiple projects over time.

 The Department of Logistics and Infrastructure has commissioned a strategic assessment that takes account of all likely activities in the precinct for the next 50 years.